ermouth/couch-photon/README.md

 # couch-photon
 CouchDB admin tool, modernized Futon.
-Beta, about 99% of Futon features coverage.
+Beta, but covers 100% of Futon features.

 ## Install
 Download `photon.json`, and use one of the following ways: